mkeller0815/MOUSE2Go/index.md

 ### 1.2 MOUSE Software

-MOUSE is the emulated system that is accessible of a serial connection.
+MOUSE is the emulated system that is accessible via a serial connection.
 It runs a small monitor programm for interaction with the system.

-For details see : [6502](pages/6502) or [examples](pages/examples)
+For details see : [MOUSE](pages/mouse) or [examples](pages/examples)

 ## 2.0 Get started